IvanTsers/neighbors-docker/README.md

 ## Contacts

-If you experience some problems with the container, contact Ivan Tsers: `tsers@evolbio.mpg.de`.
+If you experience some problems with the container, please open an issue at `https://github.com/IvanTsers/neighbors-docker`.
-To report bugs and errors from `neighbors`, `fur`, or `biobox`, please open an issue in the respective GitHub repos: `https://github.com/EvolBioInf/neighbors`, `https://github.com/EvolBioInf/fur`, or `https://github.com/EvolBioInf/biobox`.
+To report bugs and errors from `neighbors`, `fur`, or `biobox`, please open issues in the respective GitHub repos: `https://github.com/EvolBioInf/neighbors`, `https://github.com/EvolBioInf/fur`, or `https://github.com/EvolBioInf/biobox`.

 ## References